 Journées de la culture

 Event organized jointly with the City of Chambly.

 The Fort Chambly National Historic Site will open its doors free of charge to celebrate the Journées de la culture.
-Parks Canada historian Alain Gelly will give a presentation on smuggling in New France.
+Parks Canada historian Alain Gelly will give a presentation on smuggling in New France at 1:30 pm.
 Come and enjoy a variety of family activities on site!